Amanullah-code77/admin-killer/README.md

 # Features
-Admin-Killer is an Admin Panel Finder made with Python3 its one of the fastest Admin Panel Finders out there
+Admin-Killer is an Admin Panel Finder made with Python3 its one of the fastest Admin Panel Finders.

-# PREREQUISITES
+# Prerequisites
 * Python 3.x
 * pip3
 * git

-# PYTHON 3 PREREQUISITES
+# Python 3 Prerequisites
 * aiohttp
 * asyncio